PaimaStudios/paima-engine/paima-standalone/user-documentation/how-to-use-paima-engine.md

 ## Setting Up Your DB

 Of note, Paima Engine requires for you to deploy a Postgres database which will be used to store all state of your game.
-The setup process is typical of any Postgres database, however each game template also includes a `init.sql` file in the `/db/migrations/init` folder which you should use to initialize the database.

-Later you can edit this `init.sql` with your own custom tables as well when writing your game code.
+Reference the [Deploying A Database](./deploying-a-database.md) documentation to learn how to quickly deploy a postgres DB via docker.

-## Deploying Your Game Smart Contract
+## Deploying Your Game's L2 Smart Contract

-...
+Each game built with Paima Engine is its very own Layer 2.
+This means that you will need to deploy the Paima L2 Smart Contract to whichever chain you wish to launch on.

-(include a second markdown file guide and link here)
+Reference the [Deploying L2 Smart Contract](./deploying-l2-smart-contract.md) documentation to easily deploy the contract.

 ## Setting Up Your Game Node Config